Virtual exemption permits for Blue Badge holders

 • Camera-enforced modal filter:

 Large bolted-down planters typically placed at the side of the traffic lanes to reduce the width of the road.
 There is no physical barrier, such as a bollard or gate, placed between the planters to stop the general traffic passing through the modal filter.
 Instead, a closed-circuit television (CCTV) camera is used to enforce the ‘Motor vehicles prohibited’ signs which are placed on each side of the modal filter.
 Sufficient gap is provided between the planters to allow through access for cyclists and exempt motor vehicles such as emergency services.
-Any other motor vehicles travelling through this modal filter would be captured by a CCTV camera and issued with a Penalty Charge Notice (PCN) for not obeying the traffic restriction.
+Any other motor vehicles, unless exempt, travelling through this modal filter would be captured by a CCTV camera and issued with a Penalty Charge Notice (PCN) for not obeying the traffic restriction.

 What is a bus gate / emergency gate?